revant-io/cdk-cost-limit/README.md

   - **⚒️ Manually** - You might want to increase budget and keep on using disabled resources in the current month.
 In order to do so, you need to follow [each service documentation](./docs/constructs.md#per-service-level-2-constructs) procedure to identify and manually re-enable affected resources

+### Design principles

+See the [design principles](./docs/design-principles.md) section to learn more about the architecture of the library.

 [^1]: 📖 Have a look at those [AWS billing horror stories aggregated by Victor Grenu](https://unusd.cloud/blog/post-5/)!